miguelvalente/whisperer/README.md

 # whisperer

-Go from raw audio files to a speaker separated text-audio datases automatically.
+Go from raw audio files to a speaker separated text-audio datasets automatically.

 ## Table of Contents